inmation/inmation-api-docs/webapi/authentication.md

 4) A User object exist beneath the Profile of which the authenticating domain and account name matches the provided username.
 5) A Group object exist beneath the Profile of which the authenticating domain and account name matches one of the security group fetched from the AD.

-Based on the fetched authorization information a JWT will be created and signed with the Access Token Secret Defined in the Web API Server Object.
+Based on the fetched authorization information a JWT will be created and signed with the 'Access Token Secret' defined in the Web API Server Object.

 ## Security Account Manager (SAM) integration